 Your success story starts here - Puritan Medical Products empowers you to transform concepts into reality.
 Launch your journey to excellence with personalized custom swab kits.

-What to look for in a fecal swab
+What to look for in a stool swab

 The accuracy of diagnosis depends upon the use of the appropriate tools and techniques for collecting fecal rectal and fecal stool samples.
 While cotton swabs have been used for this task in the past, flocked swabs offer a significant advantage in diagnostic accuracy.